St. Louis Car Company: History

-The company manufactured streetcars and trolleys for transit lines in various cities, including St. Louis, New York CityChicago, and the Paris Metro in France.
-Among their most successful products were the Birney Safety Car, made from 1915 until 1930, and the popular PCC streetcar, from 1936 to 1952.

 In 1939, it made the FM OP800 railcars for the Southern Railway.

 Company president Edwin B. Meissner Sr. died at age 71 on Sept.
 12, 1956.
 He was succeeded by Edwin B. Meissner Jr.

 In 1960, St. Louis Car Company was acquired by General Steel Industries.

 In 1964, it completed an order of 430 World's Fair picture-window cars (R36 WF) for the New York City Subway and was building 162 PA-1s (110 single units, 52 trailers) for the Port Authority of New York and New Jersey for their use on the Port Authority Trans-Hudson line to New Jersey.

 In the mid-1960s, the company built the passenger capsules, designed by Planet Corporation, to ferry visitors to the top of the Gateway Arch at the Gateway Arch National Park in St. Louis.

+St. Louis continued to do business until ceasing operations in 1974.
 The company's last products were R44 subway cars for the New York City Subway and Staten Island Rapid Transit, and in 1972, the R44-based USDOT State-of-the-Art Car rapid transit demonstrator set.